MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/hololens-devices.md

 Depending on use case, cost, operation, and organizational policies, HoloLens as well as Guides can be operated in a user-based or [device-based](../device-license.md) setup.
 In user-based setup, individuals have their own Guides account, while a single device is used by multiple individuals under a shared user account in a device-based setup.

-Usually, due to regulatory requirements, all authors and approvers of guides need to have individual users, meaning the licensing structure must be user-based for these personas.
+Usually, due to regulatory requirements, all authors and approvers of guides must have individual users, meaning the licensing structure must be user-based for these personas.
 If your organization has operators who will be regular users of guides, we recommend having individual usage accounts as well.

 For sporadic guides operators, a device-based setup can make sense from an operational and cost perspective but the regulatory requirements you are subject to might demand a user-based setup to ensure traceability.